Wake-induced response of vibro-impacting systems: Bifurcation analysis

+Next, the effect of barrier distance is investigated while keeping the fluid-flow velocity fixed.
 In Fig. \ref{fig 5}, barrier distance $\sigma$ is taken as the bifurcation parameter at a constant $U_r$ of 25.
 Fig. \ref{fig 5}(b) highlights the bifurcation behaviour when the oscillator is undergoing motion under pure compression {\it i.e.,} the barrier is placed such that the oscillator cannot reach its equilibrium position.
 Here, one can observe a period-adding cascade of orbits separated by bands of aperiodic solutions.
 In Fig. \ref{fig 5}(a), the bifurcation behaviour for $\sigma$ near the grazing condition (i.e., $\sigma_{impact})$ for $U_r = 25.0$ is shown.
 Higher period orbits are manifested when $\sigma \to \sigma_{impact}$.
 Fig. \ref{fig 5}(g) is a zoomed section of the bifurcation diagram where the amplitude response in the vicinity of P1 and P2 orbits can be observed near $\sigma = -0.020$.
 A bifurcation branch of a P4 orbit sandwiched between two P2 orbits can be observed here.
 This bifurcation curve branches out at an acute angle, signifying the occurrence of a non-smooth transition.
 In Figs. \ref{fig 5}(e) and \ref{fig 5}(f), the periodic orbits in phase-space corresponding to P2 and P4 for $\sigma = -0.020$ and $\sigma = -0.0210$, respectively, are shown.
 Similarly, the periodic orbit in phase-space corresponding to a P6 orbit is shown in Fig. \ref{fig 5}(c) for $\sigma = -0.149$.
 An aperiodic orbit in the phase-space, when the barrier is situated at $\sigma = -0.146$, is shown in Fig. \ref{fig 5}(d).
+These amplitude response diagrams show occurrences of bifurcations and the presence of seemingly chaotic orbits that were not observed in the absence of a rigid barrier \cite{govardhan2000modes}.
+Note that the bifurcation Figs. $2$ and $5$ show the Poincar\'e points obtained using direct numerical simulation and only correspond to the stable branches.
+Unstable branches cannot be determined using a direct numerical simulation method and require numerical continuation methods instead.
+This article does not present any bifurcation diagrams showing the unstable branches and will be taken up as a separate study in the future.